jspecify/jspecify/docs/user-guide.md

 There are two JSpecify annotations that indicate these properties:
 * `@Nullable` applied to a type denotes a reference of that type that can be null.
-* `@NullMarked` applied to a class, package, or module means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
+* `@NullMarked` applied to a module, package, or class means that a reference in that scope can't be null unless its type is explicitly marked `@Nullable`.
 (Below we will see that there are some exceptions to this for [local variables](#local-variables) and [type variables](#defining-generics).)

-If a type is not explicitly marked `@Nullable` and is not inside a `@NullMarked` class, package, or module, then we don't know if references of that type can be null or not.
+If a type is not explicitly marked `@Nullable` and is not inside a `@NullMarked` module, package, or class, then we don't know if references of that type can be null or not.

 The notion of "can't be null" should really be read with a footnote that says